-The requirements and instructions provided on this page are to be considered current and accurate only for the duration of the Fund’s grant cycle, which runs from January through May.
-Grant applications will be accepted from January 6 through the February deadline.
-Applications submitted after the February deadline will not be considered.
+The requirements and instructions provided on this page are to be considered current and accurate only for the duration of the Fund’s grant cycle, which typically runs from February through May.
+Grant applications will be accepted this year from March 6 through the April deadline.
+Applications submitted after the April deadline will not be considered.

 The Women’s Fund of Gibson County welcomes grant applications from non-profit organizations that are tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving Gibson County.
 Applications from other non-profit organizations to carry out charitable projects or activities in Gibson County may be accepted.
 In some cases, organizations without the 501(c)(3) designation may be required to obtain a fiscal sponsor.

 Applications submitted by an entity under the auspices of a verified 501(c)(3) public charity must include a written statement signed by the agency’s board president on behalf of the board of directors agreeing to act as the entity’s fiscal sponsor, to receive grant monies if awarded, and to oversee the proposed project.

 The program or project for which funding is being requested must address needs and opportunities that improve the quality of life for Gibson County’s residents and meet at least one of the following criteria:

 - Community Development: New or existing activities that improve the community’s economic, social, environmental, and cultural well-being.

 - Education: New or existing activities that promote or strengthen educational attainment, both in and out of the classroom.